carlo088/iac_duke_course/README.md

 ```
 ssh -i ~/Documents/azureVM/myKey.pem azureuser@13.69.50.184
 ```
-#### To clone repo with SSH
+#### When using a virtual code ditor
-Create keys:
+One needs to clone the repo with SSH.
+First create keys:
 ```
 ssh-keygen -t rsa
 ```
 Then get the path where the key is stored and:
 ```
-cat /path/to/key/id_rsa.pub azureuser@13.69.50.184
+cat /path/to/key/id_rsa.pub
 ```
 Then copy the key.
 Go to GitHhub -> Profile -> Settings -> SSH ang GPG keys -> New SSH key and paste the copied key.
-Then go to repo, code, and SSH.
+Then go to repo, code, and copy the SSH address.
 Afterwards:
 ```
-git clone git@github.com:xxxx
+git clone $"SSH address"
 ```

 #### venv
 First create and then source a venv inside the project folder
 ```